-Let’s take a quick look at the panelist introductions: Ashutosh Anil Leader & Strategy Consultant – Customer Experience, Chris Bright CEO at Customer Voodoo, Scott McIntyre Chief Instigator at Infinite Green Consulting, and Shai Berger CEO and Co-founder at Fonolo.
+Let’s take a quick look at the panel: Ashutosh Anil Leader & Strategy Consultant – Customer Experience, Chris Bright CEO at Customer Voodoo, Scott McIntyre Chief Instigator at Infinite Green Consulting, and Shai Berger CEO and Co-founder at Fonolo.

 One of the big challenges for call centers over the last 5 years has been the role of social media.
 Customers have been given the power to publically shame a company whenever they have a frustrating experience, and that has added pressure on call centers on how to respond accordingly.
 In this segment the panel discusses some of the best and worst moments in dealing with social media and they overcame some of those challenges.
 Learn how social media can have an effect on call center volume, brand perception and business processes.
 You also learn how BestBuy experienced a positive ROI in the retail space.

 Social media is a double-edged sword for the contact center space.

 Call Volume Spikes

 Keeping a call center staffed to right levels can be very tricky.
 If you have too few agents, you get long hold times, angry callers and burnt-out employees.
 But if you have too many, you can blow your budget.
 A sudden spike in call volume can be a call center’s worst nightmare.
 In this segment you’ll hear stories about the worst spike these leaders have seen and how they handled it.

 These questions on automation tools and a concierge team will also be addressed.

 When it comes to managing a call center, the human side of the equation has always been the toughest.
 In this segment you learn about the challenges these leaders experienced with the new generation of employees, also known as the millennials.